stavrosan/REST_API/README.md

-## REST API - Repository pattern
+##Building a REST API - Repository pattern
+Better for:
 Cohesive and decoupled application.
 Code reusability with base for generic CRUD operations and entity-specific repository(extends the base functionality).

 ## Main features
 * Controller: API layer.